Photography by Curtis Gibson

 A Child Of The Jago is the title and subject of Arthur Morrison’s book first published in 1896 to much uproar in Victorian Britain for exposing the desperation and depravity existing in the Jago slum of Shoreditch.
-The Jago existed on Old Nichol Street (Old Nick being an affectionate term for the Devil himself) and what is now Arnold Circus, a stone’s throw from our Landmark store on the corner of Great Eastern Street and Holywell Lane.
+The Jago existed on Old Nichol Street (Old Nick being an affectionate term for the Devil himself) and what is now Arnold Circus, which is a stone’s throw from our first landmark shop, now closed, on the corner of Great Eastern Street and Holywell Lane.
+Our unique London shop has since relocated to Charing Cross Road in the West End.
 Morrison’s story centres on the life of a boy, Dickie Perrott, and his desire and attempts to escape the hand he had been dealt.
 This was a time when you knew who people were by how they dressed.
 Where people were not so consumed by fitting in but rather by standing out! and quality was widely understood.

 Since it’s launch in 2008 A Child Of The Jago has continued to champion, create and produce small runs of fine quality clothing.
 Often searching out and using up obsolete and end of line cloths from British mills and passing the price benefit of purchasing in this way on to the customer.
 All our garments are made in the UK, many of them in our own Clerkenwell workshop.
 Styles are inspired by our heroes like the jacket that Chief Red Cloud took from the battlefield, or Isambard Kingdom Brunel wore whilst engineering the Industrial Revolution, what Billy Fury wore when he melted a thousand hearts, or the shirt on Jack Sheppard’s back when he mounted the scaffold in 1724.